pegahcarter/audits/tree/audit.md

 ## Disclaimer
 This audit was performed at no cost to WhalerDAO.
 This report is not investment advice and in no way proof of a perfect smart contract.
-This audit was done to the best of Carter Carlson's ability from X - X and focused primarily on the main smart contracts.
+This audit was done to the best of Carl Farterson's ability and focused on several of the primary contracts.